The Rotary Club of Twickenham upon Thames/ History of TuT Rotary

 1996: International Weekend trips are becoming established as an annual club outing, this year to Rouen

-1997: Alan Holmes’s President’s evening is a fondly remembered cruise on the river with a jazz band on the M V Queen Elizabeth. £6000+ raised to buy car for Mencap Home in Whitton, received on behalf of the Home by Chairman Brian Rix.
+1997: Alan Holmes’s President’s evening is a fondly remembered cruise on the river with a jazz band on the M V Queen Elizabeth. £6000+ raised to buy a car for Mencap Home in Whitton, received on behalf of the Home by Chairman Brian Rix.

 Presidents: Michael Horner, David Williams, Tim Bruce, Ray Wackett, Mike Kelly, Robert Pritt, Tim Ward, Bob Efford, Alan Holmes, Rod Gerrard